scala/scala-lang/_posts/2024-12-05-release-notes-3.6.2.md

 ## Experimental SIP-62 - For-Comprehension Improvements

-Starting with Scala 3.6.2 you can take advantage of improvements to the for-comprehesnions syntax.
+Starting with Scala 3.6.2 you can take advantage of improvements to the for-comprehensions syntax.
 Major user-facing improvement introduced by [SIP-62](https://docs.scala-lang.org/sips/better-fors.html) is the ability to start a for-comprehension block with aliases:

 ```scala